-CHEEF and GoGreen Financing are paid for by energy company ratepayer program funds.
+CHEEF and GoGreen Financing are paid for by investor-owned utility ratepayer program funds.

 All of us are working together to make California cleaner and more energy efficient.

 The State of California has ambitious goals to reduce greenhouse gas emissions and address climate change.

 An important part of achieving these goals and improving air quality is reducing energy use in existing buildings.
 Billions of dollars are needed for the upgrades and there is simply not enough government or utility company funding to pay for these investments.
 The energy efficiency financing program seeks to:

 - bring about broader and deeper energy savings than can be realized through traditional utility rebate and incentive programs